Practical Ways to Handle Money with Adult Children

 Share your own financial experiences

 Sharing personal experiences about money, including mistakes and lessons, helps adult children understand real-life financial challenges.
-Yes, this means explaining the hardest money lessons you learned as well as any successes you had.
+Talk about your mistakes, lessons, and successes.

 To learn more: Best Finance Books: The Top 10 Must-Read Books To Improve Your Finances